KRR-Oxford/BERTMap/README.md

   - `automatic`: whether or not automatically evaluate the mappings.

 Should you need any further customizaions especially on the evaluation part, please set `eval: automatic` to `false` and use your own evaluation script.

+## Acknolwedgements

+This work was supported by the SIRIUS Centre for Scalable Data Access (Research Council of Norway, project 237889), Samsung Research UK, Siemens AG, and the EPSRC projects AnaLOG (EP/P025943/1), OASIS (EP/S032347/1), UK FIRES (EP/S019111/1) and the AIDA project (Alan Turing Institute).

+The repair module is credited to [Ernesto Jiménez Ruiz et al.](http://www.cs.ox.ac.uk/isg/projects/LogMap/papers/paper_ISWC2011.pdf), and the code can be found [here](https://github.com/ernestojimenezruiz/logmap-matcher).